yoshi-man/hkg-flights-study/README.md

 2. Fit training set to an XGBoost model; validate using cross-validation set :white_check_mark:
 3. Evaluate model based on test set on decided metrics :white_check_mark:
 4. Make batch predictions on upcoming departure flights in ```range(t+1, t+7)```:white_check_mark:
-6. Rolling evaluation of model on decided metrics
+6. Rolling evaluation of model on decided metrics :white_check_mark:
-5. Build a visualisation for model monitoring
+5. Build a visualisation for model monitoring :white_check_mark:
 7. Retrain model if data drifts
 8. Automate this process on AWS Sagemaker*

 *Depends on time and cost, the ultimate goal is to at least get one iteration of this pipeline to run automatically